sic22/Capitec-User-Service-Submissions-James-Nel/README.md

 You are tasked with deploying this application on a local Kubernetes cluster such that the front-end application is available from outside of the Kubernetes cluster, the front-end can communicate internally with the backend, and the backend can communicate internally with the database.
 We need to have 3 instances of the front end always running, 4 instances of the backend, and 2 instances of the databases.

-You will have received an invite to the Geeks4Learning Capitec-User-Service Repository, please create a branch in the repository, and name it following this format; your name and surname as follows:
+You will have received an invite to the Geeks4Learning Capitec-User-Service Repository, please create a fork of the repository, and name it following this format; your name and surname as follows:

 thapelo_seema